valtimo-platform/valtimo-documentation/release-notes/major9/09.23.0/valtimo-frontend-libraries.md

 * **Added default assignee column to the case list**

-  Added a new default column to the `valtimo-dossier-list` component, which displays the full name of the assignee for each case when it exists.
+  Added a new default column to the `valtimo-dossier-list` component, which displays the full name of the assignee for each case when present.
 This column is sortable, considering the first name and then the lastname.

-  To display the new column, it was necessary to add data in the `environment.ts` file (see example below).
+  To display the new column, it is required to add data in the `environment.ts` file (see example below).
   #### **`environment.ts`**

   ```typescript